WordPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ## Compatible blocks and its attributes

 Right now, not all blocks attributes are compatible with block bindings.
-There is some effort going on increasing this compatibility, but, right now, this is the list:
+There is some effort going on increasing this compatibility, but for now, this is the list:

-- Paragraph block.
+- Paragraph block:
     - content

-- Heading block.
+- Heading block:
     - content

-- Image block.
+- Image block:
     - ID
     - url
     - title
     - alt

-- Button block.
+- Button block:
     - text
     - url
     - linkTarget